-Workers who built, repaired, replaced, or maintained equipment and buildings at the Allied Chemical facilities were at risk of exposure to asbestos.
-However, when asbestos components were removed, replaced, or repaired, everyone in the vicinity was at risk of inhaling or ingesting microscopic asbestos fibers that were released into the air.
+Allied workers who built, repaired, replaced, or maintained equipment and buildings at the Allied Chemical facilities were at risk of exposure to asbestos and may suffer from lung cancer.
+However, when dangerous asbestos components were removed, replaced, or repaired, everyone in the vicinity of Allied was at risk of inhaling or ingesting microscopic asbestos fibers that were released into the air.

-No amount of asbestos exposure is safe.
-Decades later, former factory workers are suffering from diagnoses of mesothelioma, lung cancer, asbestosis diagnosis and other asbestos-related diseases.
+No amount of asbestos exposure is safe or worth the risks.
+Decades later, former factory workers from Allied Chemical are suffering from a dangerous diagnoses of mesothelioma, lung cancer, asbestos diagnosis, and other asbestos-related diseases.

-Former workers at the following New York Allied Chemical plants should contact Belluck & Fox, LLP if they have been diagnosed with an asbestos disease:
+Former Allied workers at the following New York Allied Chemical plants should contact attorneys from Belluck & Fox, LLP if they have been diagnosed with an asbestos disease:

 The Allied Chemical plant in Buffalo sat on 42 acres along the Buffalo River and Elk and Lee streets.
 The complex spanned 1337 S. Park Ave., 229 Elk St., and 85 Lee St.

 The plant was built in 1879 by Schoellkopf Aniline and Dye Company, which became National Aniline Chemical Company in 1916 and then Allied Chemical in 1920.
-Workers at the plant produced more than 1,000 different types of dyes and organic chemicals.
+Workers at the plant produced more than 1,000 different types of dyes and organic chemicals, many containing asbestos.